LukaTosic09/Canadian-Bread-Pricing-Analysis/README.md

 ## Raw Data
 *Important Note about Raw Data*

 The raw data is not provided in the repo as it is beyond the regular file size limit for GitHub.
-However, it can be downloaded from the Project Hammer website using the "Get Full Data in 2 CSV Files" option.
+However, it can be downloaded from the Project Hammer website linked above using the "Get Full Data in 2 CSV Files" option.
 Once downloaded, anyone attempting to reproduce the work done in this repo should store the two csvs hammer-4-raw.csv and hammer-4-product.csv in .../data/00-raw_data.
 After that, consult 03-clean_data.R for the process of handling the data.